-Emphasize Your Backside
+1. Emphasize Your Backside

-Ask a guy what he thinks of of when he pictures a strong set of legs and he’ll probably mention the quadriceps.
-These powerful pistons in the thighs are probably the most-noticed thing when Adrian Peterson runs over defenders or Justin Verlander dominates hitters.
+Ask a guy what he thinks of of when he pictures a strong set of legs and he’ll probably mention the quads — those powerful pistons of the thighs.
 But while the front-facing quads are important, they tend to get too much focus in many lower body training routines.

-Limit Isolation Exercises
+2. Limit Isolation Exercises

 You’ve probably seen guys at the gym throwing big plates onto a leg extension machine, then grunting as they straighten their legs.
-This is a waste of time.
-While moves such as extensions or hamstring curls may feel like they’re working your legs, they actually limit how fast you can make strength gains.
+It's a waste of time.
+While moves like leg extensions or hamstring curls may feel like they’re working your legs, they actually limit how fast you can make strength gains.

 Curls.
 Shoulder presses.
 Even squats.
 What to all of these exercises have in common?
 If you’re like the average gym rat, you’re probably standing on two legs when you do them.
 But altering the movement so that you’re standing on only one leg can make all of your muscles work harder.

 Going monopod also helps train your core, eliminates sneaky weaknesses and provides huge benefits to your functional strength and stability.
-After all, in most day-to-day activities -- not including sitting at your desk -- and sports, you spend most of the time standing on one leg or the other, but not both.
+After all, in most day-to-day activities — not including sitting at your desk — and sports, you spend most of the time standing on one leg or the other, but not both.